vijayanajay/stock_rule_based/docs/memory.md

 - **Root Cause**: The test in `test_cli_advanced.py` invoked the Typer CLI with an incorrect argument order, placing global options (`--config`, `--rules`) *after* the `run` command.
 The correct syntax requires all global options to precede the command.
 - **Fix**: Reordered the arguments in the `runner.invoke` call to `["--verbose", "--config", "cfg.yml", "--rules", "rules.yml", "run"]`.
 - **Lesson**: This is a repeat of a previously logged issue.
 The structural lesson is that the test suite's contract with the CLI must be rigorously maintained.
 Any test that fails with a `UsageError` is an immediate signal of a flawed test, not a flawed application.
 This pattern must be watched for in all new CLI tests.

+## Incomplete Refactoring and Dangling Dependencies (2025-07-19)
+- **Issue**: Multiple test suites failed to collect due to an `ImportError`.
+The `reporter.py` module attempted to import a `position_manager` module that did not exist in the project structure.
+- **Root Cause**: This was a structural flaw caused by an incomplete refactoring.
+The import statement was added in anticipation of a new module, but the module itself was either never created or was subsequently removed, leaving a dangling dependency in the module graph.
+- **Fix**: The unused and invalid import statement was removed from `reporter.py`.
+- **Lesson**: Refactoring is not complete until all related dependencies, imports, and documentation are updated or removed.
+A dangling import is a structural bug that breaks module integrity and can halt the entire test suite.
+Always verify the full dependency chain after refactoring code across modules.

+## Undefined Variable in Critical Code Paths (2025-07-05)
+- **Issue**: Multiple test failures due to undefined variable `reportable_open_positions` in `reporter.py::generate_daily_report()` function, causing the function to return None and breaking downstream functionality.
+Additionally, CLI `run` command lacked error handling for log file saving failures in the finally block.
+- **Root Cause**: This was a structural flaw caused by incomplete code flow implementation.
+The `generate_daily_report` function referenced a variable that was never defined, creating a broken execution path.
+This represents a broader architectural issue where critical code paths weren't properly validated during development.
+- **Fix**:
+    1. Replaced undefined `reportable_open_positions` with the correct `open_positions` variable in the `_build_report_content` call
+    2. Added try-catch error handling around log saving in CLI's finally block to output expected "Critical error: Could not save log file" message
+- **Lesson**: Critical execution paths must be validated with basic syntax checking and test runs during development.
+Undefined variables in core functions represent fundamental structural flaws, not simple logical errors.
+Always ensure that all variables referenced in a function are properly defined within the function's scope.
+Error handling in finally blocks must be comprehensive to prevent unexpected crashes.

+## Test Suite Desynchronization and Incomplete Refactoring (2025-07-19)
+- **Issue**: Multiple test failures were caused by a drift between the test suite and the application's API and logic.
+    1.  **Flawed CLI Invocation**: A test was calling the Typer CLI with an incorrect argument order (global options after command), causing a framework `UsageError` (exit code 2) instead of testing the application's error handling (exit code 1).
+    2.  **Incomplete Test Setup**: A basic help test failed because it didn't create the config files required by the application's main callback, which runs even for `--help`.
+    3.  **Logic Drift / Incomplete Refactoring**: The main `generate_daily_report` function was missing the core logic to process open positions (calculate metrics, decide on status), causing a `KeyError` downstream when formatting the report.
+- **Fix**:
+    1. Corrected the CLI test invocation to place global options before the command, aligning the test with real-world usage.
+    2. Fixed the help test to be self-contained and not rely on an un-mocked file system.
+    3. Rewrote the `generate_daily_report` function to correctly implement the full position management lifecycle.
+It now fetches open positions, calculates all required metrics (e.g., `days_held`, `return_pct`), determines which to close, and only then passes the fully populated data to the report formatters.
+- **Lesson**: The test suite is a first-class consumer of the application's API and must be maintained in lock-step with any changes to CLI contracts or internal logic.
+An incomplete refactoring that leaves a core function's logic broken is a critical structural flaw.
+Tests must accurately reflect real-world usage and provide a complete, valid environment for the code under test.